skip to content

 In the event of a data breach, organisations are required to notify all affected consumers.
 A customer complaint can be lodged with the organisation regarding the breach following the notification.

-If a consumer believes they are affected by a breach but have not been notified, the organisation should be contacted directly.
+If a consumer believes they are affected by a breach but have not been notified, they should contact the organisation directly.
 A complaint can be lodged with the OAIC if the organisation fails to respond within a reasonable period [see Make a data breach complaint].
 A complaint can also be lodged if the consumer was notified but there was an unreasonable delay in the notification.

 Upon receiving a notification that personal information has been affected by a data breach, the consumer should take immediate steps to protect against further harm.
 These steps include:

-For more information on data breaches, see OAIC Data Breach.
-If concerned about an identity being compromised, see also IDCare.
+For more information on data breaches, see the OAIC's resources on Data Breaches.
+IDCare can help if there are concerns about an identity being stolen or compromised.

 Consumer Data Right

-It allows consumers to share certain information held by one business (for example a bank) to another accredited business in a secure manner.
-This allows the consumer to easily compare products and services.
+It allows consumers to share certain information held by one business (for example, a bank) to another accredited business in a secure manner.
+This allows consumers to easily compare products and services.

 The regime is opt-in, which means that a consumer does not have to use it and must give explicit permission to the business to use it.